Spa shootings could be first test of Georgia hate crimes law - WTMJ

 The Georgia law also mandates collecting and reporting data on hate crimes investigated by law enforcement, which allows tracking and proper allocation of resources, Washington said.

+While many of the calls for a hate crime charge have focused on race, J. Tom Morgan, a former district attorney in Georgia, said it appears the victims’ gender motivated the shootings.

+“This, to me, is a sex crime hate crime where the victims happen to be Asian,” he said.
+“It’s a crime targeting women who worked in the sex industry.”

-Georgia was one of only four states without a hate crimes law when lawmakers quickly passed it last year in the wake of the killing of Ahmaud Arbery and national protests against racial injustice and police brutality.
-Arbery, a 25-year-old Black man, was pursued and fatally shot while running near coastal Brunswick in February 2020.
-Three white men were charged with murder after video of the killing emerged months later.
+Georgia was one of only four states without a hate crimes law when lawmakers quickly passed it last year following the killing of Ahmaud Arbery, a Black man pursued by armed white men last year, and national protests against racial injustice and police brutality.

 Georgia’s Supreme Court had overturned an earlier hate crimes statute in 2004, saying it was too broad.